yeoman/update-notifier/readme.md

 ### notifier = updateNotifier(options)

 Checks if there is an available update.
 Accepts options defined below.
-Returns an instance with an `.update` property there is an available update, otherwise `undefined`.
+Returns an instance with an `.update` property if there is an available update, otherwise `undefined`.

 ### options